The hot circumgalactic medium in stacked X-rays: observations vs simulations: XRB Contributions: Star-Forming Versus Quiescent

 Figure \ref{fig:xrb_radial} shows the surface brightness profiles from XRB emission for SIMBA and EAGLE, separated by stellar mass and star formation rate, compared to the thermal emission from CGM gas.

 Table \ref{tab:LXs} shows the total luminosity within $R_{500c}$ as calculated by Equation \ref{lxeq}, separated into star-forming and quiescent galaxies.
 At low masses (10.5$<$ log(M$_*$/M$_\odot$)$<$11) XRB luminosities are greater for star-forming than quiescent galaxies, as expected.
 This trend holds for the largest mass bin (11.25$<$ log(M$_*$/M$_\odot$)$<$11.5), although with smaller differences, and in the intermediate mass bin differences between star-forming and quiescent are very small, with EAGLE predicting higher XRB luminosities for the quiescent sample.
-However, it is worth noting the very small sample sizes when we separate galaxies by star formation rate, making it difficult to draw any definitive conclusions from this data.
+However, it is worth noting the very small sample sizes when we separate galaxies by star formation rate.
+Thus, we present these results as a preliminary step towards understanding how different feedback models impact star-formation rate dependent stacks.
+Larger box sizes will be crucial for follow-up studies that target star formation rate.